Ashwani-Pathak/Sahayata-AI/Final Code/README.md

 - **Preferred Language:** Set your default programming language (e.g., C++, Python).
 The AI will use this for code unless you specify otherwise.
 - **Tone:** Choose how detailed or beginner-friendly you want the AI's responses.
 - **Font Size:** Adjust the chat font size for comfort.
-- **Features:** Enable or disable Voice Input, Diagrams, and Gamification.

 All preferences are sent to the AI and respected in its responses.

 ---